ProgrammingClub-FloridaPoly/ember-tools/README.md

 ln -s ~/ember-tools/ ~/bin
 source ~/.bashrc
 ```
 The bash profile comes with some aliases.
-Try sql_connect to log into mariadb
+Use 'alias' to see aliases.

 # Acknowledgements
 [Busyloop - lolcat](https://github.com/busyloop/lolcat) <br />